 A Very Low Calorie Diet is Dangerous- Depending on who you ask this can be true.
 Your body needs a minimum amount of calories just to function properly, go below that limit and you may experience health related issues.
 On the other hand, there are plenty of studies available online about the benefits of a short term low calorie diet.
 Of course these studies were conducted under the supervision of a physician but the data found that obese patients lost weight and were able to lower cholesterol levels and even reduce the need of insulin for those suffering from diabetes.
 These studies have nothing to do with the HCG diet in particular but it goes to show that a limited duration low calorie plan can actually be a benefit if done correctly.

 When it comes to the HCG argument just be sure to do the research, not every program is for every person.
 As always before you participate in ANY diet modification or fitness program you should seek the opinion of a medical professional.

-FDA labeling for the approved HCG drug products requires the following statement about the use of HCG:
+FDA labelling for the approved HCG drug products requires the following statement about the use of HCG.

 “HCG has not been demonstrated to be effective adjunctive therapy in the treatment of obesity.
 There is no substantial evidence beyond that resulting from caloric restriction, that it causes a more attractive or ‘normal’ distribution of fat, or that it decreases the hunger and discomfort associated with calorie-restricted diets.”